AU-ExoMars/PCOT/docsite/content/docs/PDS4/index.md

 data.
 Each channel will get a Source with a link to the label as mentioned above.

+## Persistence is hard

+The proctools system can only read in a whole bunch of labels *en masse*.
+And you can only read data from a label.
+However, I'm reading the labels into a primitive - but serialisable - PDS4Product object.
+Except these objects being serialisable isn't a great win when I can't read data from them!

+One possibility - every time we deserialise the data read the directory again and make explicit links from PDS4Product to underlying data.
+Ugh?

 ## Sequences of actions
 In these notes, I typically mean a proctools "product" when I refer